beyondrisc/beyondrisc.github.io/README.md

 ## Licence

-All rights reserved by BeyondRISC.
+All rights reserved by BeyondRISC Limited.

 ### Third-party components